-- Do you have a question about a product or want to talk to a member of the Crown Bees staff?
-Visit our Help Center!
+- If you have questions about a product or want to talk to a member of the Crown Bees staff, visit our Help Center

-- Our monthly BeeMail gives you timely advice what to do each month.
+- Subscribe to our monthly BeeMail for timely advice about what to do each month

 ~The Crown Bees Team